Psalmmie/Obadero/README.md

 # hello-world
 Hello World repository for Git tutorial

+This is an axample repository for the Git tutorial on https://www.w3schools.com.

+This tutorial focuses maily on Git and using GitHub as its remote.

-This is an axample repository for the Git tutorial on https://www.w3schools.com This repositoty is built step by step in the tutorial.
+This repositoty is built step by step in the tutorial.

 It now include steps for GitHub